WWE Day 1 (2022): Storylines

 On November 29 episode of Raw, Edge made his return from hiatus, which was his first post-draft appearance since the 2021 WWE Draft results went into effect on October 22.
 Edge, who was drafted to Raw, then listed off names of potential opponents he had not yet faced.
 The Miz, along with his wife Maryse, interrupted, with Miz also making his return from hiatus after filming the 30th season of Dancing with the Stars.
 Miz felt disrespected as his return was not promoted like Edge's was and also because he was not on Edge's list of potential opponents.
 After a heated verbal exchange, Miz teased fighting Edge, however, Miz rejected and departed.
 The following week, Edge was a guest on "Miz TV".
 After another heated verbal exchange between the two, Miz challenged Edge to a match at Day 1, and Edge accepted.

 On November 8 episode of Raw, Liv Morgan won a fatal five-way match to earn a Raw Women's Championship match against Becky Lynch.
 The title match took place on December 6 episode, where Lynch retained the title by using the ropes as leverage during the pin.
 The following week, Lynch celebrated her win and insulted Morgan.
 An irate Morgan then came out, lambasted Lynch for cheating to win, and demanded a rematch at Day 1.
 The two then brawled where Lynch attacked Morgan's arm using the steel steps.
 Lynch then accepted Morgan's challenge.

-On December 6 episode of Raw, an RK-Bronament to determine the new number one contenders for RK-Bro's (Randy Orton and Riddle) Raw Tag Team Championship was announced, and began that same day, with The Street Profits (Angelo Dawkins and Montez Ford) and The Mysterios (Rey Mysterio and Dominik Mysterio) winning their respective matches to advance.
+On December 6 episode of Raw, a tournament called the RK-Bronament to determine the number one contenders for RK-Bro's (Randy Orton and Riddle) Raw Tag Team Championship was announced and began that same day, with The Street Profits (Angelo Dawkins and Montez Ford) and The Mysterios (Rey Mysterio and Dominik Mysterio) winning their respective matches to advance.
 The finals took place on December 27 episode, with The Street Profits defeating The Mysterios to win the tournament, and the championship match was scheduled for Day 1.